RikLamers/RikLamers/README.md

 ## Currently...

-I'm currently available for job opportunities.
 I'm a (junior) front-end Developer based in The Netherlands.

 ### Things I do: